arpit-ayeeee/ConsistentHashing/readme.md

 - This implementation assumes `totalSlots` is a manageable number for the system, where `hashFn` maps nodes and items uniformly across the ring.
 - For production-grade systems, consider adding virtual nodes or replicas for better load balancing across nodes.

-## License

-This code is open-source and available under the MIT License.